colinking/runlogger/README.md

 Install this mod by subscribing to it in the [Steam workshop](https://steamcommunity.com/workshop/filedetails/?id=3156775649).

 > [!NOTE]
-> This mod is currently in **beta**.
+> This mod is currently in **beta**: the run log format may change and you may encounter bugs.
 >
 > If you run into any issues, notice any discrepancies in your run logs, or have any feedback, please
 > [open an issue on GitHub](https://github.com/colinking/serializationmod/issues/new)!
->
-> Until this mod reaches 1.0.0, there may be breaking changes to the run log format.

 > [!NOTE]
 > Due to a bug in Slay the Spire, runs are not always reproducible.
 This can be fixed by installing